19pawel970415/PaySlipGenerator/README.md

 8. **JavaScript**: JavaScript is used to enhance the interactivity and functionality of the web pages.
 It handles client-side scripting for form validation, dynamic content updates, and user interactions.
 JavaScript improves the user experience by allowing for real-time feedback and updates without requiring a page reload.
 The .js files of the project are:
    - password validation .js file (registerSpecificDev.js)
-   - position choice .js files (signup.js)
+   - position choice .js file (signup.js)

 ### 1.3 Requirements